fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 -   Douglas C. Comer, *Ritual Ground: Bent's Old Fort, World Formation, and the Annexation of the Southwest* (Berkeley: University of California Press, 1996).

-### Wednesday, 9/26: cities, capitalists, and commodities
+### Wednesday, 9/26: Cities, Capitalists, and Commodities
 -   Jay Gitlin, "Beyond St. Louis: Negotiating the Course of Empire, " in *The Bourgeois Frontier: French Towns, French Traders, and American Expansion* (New Haven, Conn.: Yale University Press, 2010), 83--123.
 -   Susan Calafate Boyle, \"New Mexican Merchants and Mercantile Capitalism,\" in *Los Capitalistas: Hispano Merchants and the Santa Fe Trade* (Albuquerque: University of New Mexico Press, 2000), 57--72.